checkdam/checkdam.github.io/Services.md

 **Speaking engagement**

-We are happy to present on Water Cycle Restoration and our work in person or online if you can guarantee and audience of at least 50.
+We are happy to present on Water Cycle Restoration and our work in person or online if you can guarantee an audience of at least 50.

 ---------------